Heroin chic: Rise and fall

-Criticism and analysis
+Criticism

 Heroin chic fashion drew much criticism and scorn, especially from anti-drug groups.
 Fashion designers, models such as Kate Moss and Jaime King, and movies such as Trainspotting were blamed for glamorizing heroin use.
-Then-U.S. president Bill Clinton condemned the look, calling it "destructive" and a "glorification of heroin".
+Then-U.S. president Bill Clinton condemned the look, stating that the "glorification of heroin is not creative, it's destructive.
+It's not beautiful.
+It's ugly.
+And this is not about art.
+It's about life and death.
+And glorifying death is not good for any society".
 Other commentators denied that fashion images made drug use itself more attractive.
 Jacob Sullum wrote in Reason magazine that "There is no reason to expect that people attracted to the look promoted by Calvin Klein and other advertisers... will also be attracted to heroin, any more than suburban teen-agers who wear baggy pants and backward caps will end up shooting people from moving cars."

+In 2022, a New York Post article hypothesized the return of the Heroin Chic movement, noting that many stars seem to be getting slimmer, and underlining how the phenomenon grew on social networks through the hashtag #thinspo, banned from TikTok for promotion of anorexia.
+The Guardian responded by distinguishing "too-thin" fashion movements from the Heroin Chic trend, defining the latter as a negative by-product of the 1990s culture.